au-research/your-first-step-to-fair-archived/Advocacy in the pandemic/Aims_LearningOutcomes.md

 - Have strategies to advocate sustainably for the long term

 As part of the workshop we will discuss ways to:
-- Plan an advocacy workshop
+- Plan an interesting advocacy workshop
 - Decide on your target audience
 - Identify what resources you'll need
 - Plan constructive follow up